aiven/devportal/docs/tools/aiven-operator.rst

 ..
 Tip::
     You can use ``helm install aiven-operator aiven/aiven-operator --set webhooks.enabled=false`` to disable the admission webhooks.

-You can verify the installation by making sure the Operator Pod is running with the command below:
+You can verify the installation by making sure the operator pod is running with the command below:

 .. code:: bash